Table of Contents

 Planning Commission of India

-The Planning Commission of India was a non-constitutional and non-statutory body, which was responsible to formulate India’s five years plans for social and economic development in India.
+The Planning Commission of India was a non-constitutional and non-statutory body, which was responsible for formulating India’s five-year plans for social and economic development in India.
 The Prime minister of India is the Ex-officio chairman of the planning commission.
-Planning Commission was set up on 15 March 1950 in accordance with article 39 of the constitution which is a part of directive principles of state policy.
-The planning commission is replaced by the NITI Aayog, which was established by our current Prime Minister Narendra Modi.
+The Planning Commission was set up on 15 March 1950 under Article 39 of the constitution which is a part of directive principles of state policy.
+The planning commission was replaced by the NITI Aayog, established by our current Prime Minister Narendra Modi.

 - Evaluation of the country’s material, capital, and human resources